 (NCBI-index: 1.109078)

-A very striking appearance when you later enlarge the photos on your laptop is the Arched Marble (Olethreutes arcuella).
+A very striking appearance is evident when you later enlarge the photos on your laptop, particularly the Arched Marble (Olethreutes arcuella).
 The orange base colour of the wings with the silver-blue transverse lines is particularly striking when you encounter this leafroller in the field resting on a green leaf.
-Just after the front transverse band is a light yellow spot with black shading and some silver-blue spots.
+Immediately after the front transverse band, a light yellow spot with black shading and some silver-blue spots appear.
 The orange colour can be seen as the colour of the dress of a Japanese geisha, and the silver-blue stripes are the spokes of the parasol that she spins.
-The Arched Marble flies in one generation from May to August, and the wingspan is 14-18mm.
+The Arched Marble flies in one generation from May to August, and the wingspan is 14-18 mm.
 Host plant: Fallen leaves and plant remains.
 Dutch name: Geisha.
-Frisian name:
+Frisian name: –

 Flying period: